 2. Joe Theismann’s

 It’s only fitting that a restaurant owned by the former Redskins quarterback would be a hotspot for watch parties.
-And with its 40 seat bar right by the King Street Metro, Theismann’s has all a football fan needs—great food, draft beer, 13 55” flat screen TVs, and maybe even the chance to see Joe.
+And with its 40-seat bar by the King Street Metro, Theismann’s has all a football fan needs—great food, draft beer, 13 55” flat screen TVs, and maybe even the chance to see Joe.
 They also have college football and basketball, and not to mention, an eclectic menu: from spicy wings to sushi grade sesame crusted ahi tuna.

 “Theismann’s would probably be my best bet.
 Murphy’s at a close second because of its lively atmosphere.” – Ronalyn